beric7/material_segmentation/README.md

 ## Training with a custom dataset
 1. Clone the repository
-2. Ensure your image and mask data is 512x512 pixels.
+2. Ensure your image and mask data is 512x512 pixels. *(can use the rescale_image.py in Pre-processing)*
 3. Ensure that if you resized your masks to 512x512 that they did not interpolate the colors into more color classes than you have.
-The expected format is RGB.
+The expected format is RGB. *(can use the rescale_segmentation.py in Pre-processing)*
 4. You now need to go into the datahandler_plus.py file and edit the colors as necessary.
 For example, the Structural Materials dataset used the following format, which is in the datahandler_plus.py in this repository.
 ```
 # color mapping corresponding to classes